cjhowland/indy-did-method/spec/10_did_operations.md

 The following are the steps for assembling a DIDDoc from its inputs.

 1. If the `verkey` is `null` the DID has been deactivated, and no DIDDoc is created.
 Assembly is complete; return a success status.
-    1. *Note: On creation, the operation would have failed on the "self-certifying DID" validation and not reached this point in the process.*
 2. The Indy network instance `namespace`, the [[ref: NYM]] `dest` and the [[ref: NYM]] `verkey` items are merged into a text template to produce a base DIDDoc.
     1. See the template in the [Base DIDDoc Template](#base-diddoc-template) section of this document.
     2. If there is no `diddocContent` item in the [[ref: NYM]], assembly is complete; return the DIDDoc and a success status.